awie3di/docs/articles/quickstart/backend/aspnet-core-webapi/v2/01-authorization.md

 }
 ```

-To add the authentication middleware to the middleware pipeline, add a call to `UseAuthentication` method:
+To add the authentication middleware to the middleware pipeline, add a call to the `UseAuthentication` method:

 ```csharp
 // Startup.cs